-Preface Chapter I Introduction I.1 Who are we?
-And why this report I.2 Objectives I.3 Our approach to the exploration I.4 Structure of the Report 1 4 ,5 Chapter II The death by suicide of Dr Payal Tadvi: The incident and the followup II.1 Nature of harassment leading to death by suicide of Dr Payal Tadvi II.2 Action taken against the accused and concerned officials in the BYL Nair Hospital 9 Chapter III Structural casteism and beyond: Historical and contemporary contexts 9 Chapter IV Discrimination against students in medical institutions discrimination .45 IV.3 Experiences of abuse: Overt and covert humiliation .48 IV.4 Social life on campus and hostels: Manifestations of entrenched discriminatory practices 50 4.55 Chapter V Specificity of discrimination in Post Graduate medical education .54 V.1 Government medical teaching hospitals as sites of PG studies .55 V.2 Life as resident doctors V.3 Experiences of students from marginalised communities .64 V.4 The stipend and free ship question as an example of systemic discrimination .69 Chapter VI Discrimination in medical education institutions as workplaces .75 VI.1 Confidential Reports .75 VI.2 Assignment of work .76 VI.3 Reservations in staff recruitment, promotion policies and practices .77 VI.4 Opportunities for academic engagement .80 VI.5 Representation on different bodies VI.6 Representation on offices of authority VI.7 Mechanisms for redress Chapter VII Review of mechanisms to combat institutionalised caste-based discrimination in medical colleges: Gross failures!
-VII.1 The Constitution of India .86 VII.2 Legislative approach adopted towards containment and redressal of ragging in HEIs and medical colleges .88 VII.3 Redressing caste-based discrimination in medical institutions .98
+Chapter I Introduction 1 I.1 Who are we?
+And why this report 1 I.2 Objectives 4 I.3 Our approach to the exploration, 5 I.4 Structure of the Report 7 Chapter II The death by suicide of Dr Payal Tadvi: The incident and the followup9 9 II.1 Nature of harassment leading to death by suicide of Dr Payal Tadvi9 II.2 Action taken against the accused and concerned officials in the BYL Nair Hospital 2 II.3 Police investigation and court proceedings1 Chapter III Structural casteism and beyond: Historical and contemporary contexts 8 III.1 The all-pervasive nature of caste based social structure and sociocultural practices29 9 III.2 Casteism in higher education through opposition to reservation3 3 III.3 Privatisation of Medical Education3 7 Chapter IV Discrimination against students in medical institutions4 3 IV.
+1 Admission process: Beginning of a long-drawn journey of institutional discrimination 3 IV.2 Internal, oral and written examinations: A fertile ground for - discrimination IV.3 Experiences of abuse: Overt and covert humiliation IV.4 Social life on campus and hostels: Manifestations of entrenched discriminatory practices 48 Chapter V Specificity of discrimination in Post Graduate medical education V.1 Government medical teaching hospitals as sites of PG studies V.2 Life as resident doctors V.3 Experiences of students from marginalised communities V.4 The stipend and free ship question as an example of systemic discrimination 55 58 64 Chapter VI Discrimination in medical education institutions as workplaces VI.1 Confidential Reports VI.2 Assignment of work VI.3 Reservations in staff recruitment, promotion policies and practices VI.4 Opportunities for academic engagement 75 76 77 VI.5 Representation on different bodies VI.6 Representation on offices of authority VI.7 Mechanisms for redress 82 83 Chapter VII Review of mechanisms to combat institutionalised caste-based discrimination in medical colleges: Gross failures!
+VII.1 The Constitution of India VII.2 Legislative approach adopted towards containment and redressal of ragging in HEIs and medical colleges VII.3 Redressing caste-based discrimination in medical institutions 86 88

-VII.4 UGC (Promotion of Equity in Higher Educational Institutions)

-Regulations, 2012

-VII.5 University Grant Commission (Redress of Grievances of Student •

-Regulations (revised on 6th May, 2019) 105

-VII.6 Ground reality of caste-based discrimination in HEIs 106

-VII.7 Continued non-compliance of UGC guidelines by various

-universities and colleges 108

-Chanter VIII Discrimination isn't a thunderboltIt's the slow drumbeat 112

-Chapter vill VIII.1 Naming it discrimination

-•

-VIII.2 A culture of not recognising discrimination

-VIII.3 The hocus pocus of merit

-VIII.4 Assessing assessments 119

-Chapter IX Discussion 122

-IX.1 Failure of redressal interventions to contain ragging and

-caste-based discriminatory practices in HEIs 123

-IX.2 Policy of privatisation and corporatisation of medical education

-facilitating further marginalisation 129

-IX.3 Transformative justice: Reminding ourselves of the Constitution

-of India and its commitment to equity 140

-IX.4 Closing remarks

-450

-Chapter X 152

-X.1 Recommendations in the specific instance of death by suicide of

-Dr Payal Tadvi

-X.2 Responding to the gaps in and inconsistencies across the existing

-regulatory redressal mechanisms 155
+VII.4 UGC (Promotion of Equity in Higher Educational Institutions) Regulations, 2012 103 VII.5 University Grant Commission (Redress of Grievances of Studen ts) Regulations (revised on 6th May, 2019) 105 VII.6 Ground reality of caste-based discrimination in HEIs 106 VII.7 Continued non-compliance of UGC guidelines by various universities and colleges 108 Chapter VIII Discrimination isn't a thunderboltIt's the slow drumbeat 113 VIII.1 Naming it discrimination VIII.2 A culture of not recognising discrimination 116 VIII.3 The hocus pocus of merit 117 VIII.4 Assessing assessments 119 Chapter IX Discussion 122 IX.1 Failure of redressal interventions to contain ragging and caste-based discriminatory practices in HEIs 123 IX.2 Policy of privatisation and corporatisation of medical education facilitating further marginalisation 129 IX.3 Transformative justice: Reminding ourselves of the Constitution of India and its commitment to equity 140 IX.4 Closing remarks 147 Chapter X Recommendations 152 X.1 Recommendations in the specific instance of death by suicide of Dr Payal Tadvi 154 X.2 Responding to the gaps in and inconsistencies across the existing 3 regulatory redressal mechanisms 155

 X.3 Reservation as affirmative action 158

 X.4 Enactment of a new legislation to respond to caste-based

-discrimination in HEIs 160
+discrimination in HEIs

 X.5 Changes in medical education 162

 X.6 Transparency and accountability in functioning of State and

 Institutional bodies 165

-X.7.
-Investing in a robust and inclusive public health care system.
+X.7.Investing in a robust and inclusive public health care system .
 166